 - You Come Together

-All four plays have two Acts.
+All four plays have two acts.
 Act I is the same for all plays: “Fooling Around for 20 Minutes.”
 It is based on research showing that this is the average amount of time a woman needs to get warmed up and aroused before her genitals should be touched.
-(Guess what research shows the average amount of time young adult heterosexual couples are actually spending on this Act?
-5 minutes!).
+(Guess what research shows the average amount of time young adult heterosexual couples are actually spending on this act?
+Five minutes!).

 Act II is where the plays diverge—and they pertain to what you and your partner do between your and his/her legs.
 Each play has several versions of Act II scripts to choose from, making the plays inclusive of heterosexual sex and lesbian sex, as well as “kinky” sex and “vanilla sex.”